Crisis and Resilience Fund - Housing Payments (CHP)

 We will look at your application once we have received all the information.
 We will then write to you explaining the decision and tell you how you will receive payments, if you are awarded extra help.

-DHPs are generally short term awards to give you try and secure a solution to your financial situation or alternative, affordable accommodation.
+CHPs are generally short term payments intended to give you time to resolve your financial situation or find affordable alternative accommodation.

 What happens if I do not agree with your decision?